dmccreary/microsims/docs/setup/index.md

 1. Go to your favorite generative AI tool such as OpenAi's [ChatGPT](https://chat.openai.com/).
 GPT-4 is the best version to use but it has a $20/month fee.
 2. Type in a chat that starts with "Generate a p5.js file that does..."
-3. Copy this code and paste it into the [p5.js Editor](https://editor.p5js.org/)
+3. Copy the generated code and paste it into the [p5.js Editor](https://editor.p5js.org/).
+You will need to replace the default code.
 4. Press the "Play" button (the red triangle)
+5. Save your MicroSim and share the link with your friends!

+That is it!
+Most people can generate their first MicroSims in a few minutes.

+You can also use the custom GPT called the [Knowledge Graph Builder](https://chat.openai.com/g/g-5iaafjkKY-knowlege-graph-builder) which has been fine-tuned on the p5.js reference library.

 If you don't like what you saw, go back to your generative AI tool and create a more specific request.
 Then copy the result of this new result into the P5.js editor.